 A few weeks later, I had announced Free to Create and today, I’m supporting 40 inspiring creatives on their journey to thriving.

 New income streams are, understandably, a hot topic right now.
 If you’re thinking about one, I encourage you to find a way to just start.
 The sooner you test something, the sooner you can improve it or toss it out for something that will work better.
 If you need some ideas, here are 31 income streams for creatives.

 I’m not your typical technology geek but I do get super excited about tools that make my life and work easier.
-The latest thing I’m gushing about is Kajabi, the platform I chose to host my Free to Create membership on.
+The platform we first hosted our Free to Create course is Kajabi, the platform I chose to host my Free to Create membership on.